sanderlenaerts/blog/_posts/2017-03-11-preparation.markdown

 date:   2017-03-11 16:39
 ---

 At first I was a little bit skeptic about moving to another country (this was before I had my Erasmus experience).
 Would I be able to stay alive without my parents for this long?
-Doing laundry and cooking something else than spaghetti or chicken curry with rice seemed pretty challenging All these skills that were still so new to me and I had yet to acquire.
+Doing laundry and cooking something else than spaghetti or chicken curry with rice seemed pretty challenging.
+All these skills that were still so new to me and I had yet to acquire.
 I am not joking, when I say I was (and I still am) a bad cook.
 At least the diversity in the meals I cook and eat have gone up during my Erasmus, so there is that.

 Once you have experienced the independence and responsibility that comes with living abroad for half a year or longer, there seems to be no way back.
 And even though I really love my parents and appreciate what they constantly do for me, I have noticed over the last couple of weeks that I really value to be more independent.
 It is you that decides if you want to have chocolate chip cookies for dinner or want to nap at 6pm.